Mutaaa/Pizza-identification/README.md

 # Pizza-identification
-An artificial intelligence application to identify hotdog.
+An artificial intelligence application to identify pizza.
 Using flutter, python, and tensorflow.

 Steps
 --------